-The Ngorongoro Serena Safari Lodge is very large but set in a great location
+The Ngorongoro Serena Safari Lodge is a long and low building…

 Ngorongoro Serena Safari Lodge: Our full report

-The bedrooms are linked to the public areas of the lodge by wide walkways built of wood and polished stone.
-There is a huge restaurant (buffet is the norm), a bar, a TV area, decked, outside seating areas and a curio shop.
-Stone fireplaces have been built into some of the rooms – there is one in the reception area and in the dining room – which are welcome in the evenings as it does get cool up here, especially at night.
-(The altitude here is 2,326m – or 7,633 feet.)
+The bedrooms are linked to the main areas of this Serena lodge by wide walkways built of wood and polished stone.
+There is a large restaurant upstairs, a bar, a TV area, decked outside seating areas and a curio shop.
+Stone fireplaces have been built into some of these areas – there is one in the reception area and in the dining room – which are welcome in the evenings when it gets cool.

-As well as the fireplace, the busy reception area at the Ngorongoro Serena Lodge has white, painted walls with stencils of stampeding wildebeest, a high ceiling and polished, wood floors.
-High-backed, dark wood-and-leather benches are also decorated with stampeding animals, and spears hang on the walls.
-Off the main reception area is a small curio shop which stocks a few toiletries as well as a good range of souvenirs.
-Just through reception, there are two computers which are connected to the internet and can be used at extra cost.
+The busy reception area at the Ngorongoro Serena Safari Lodge has white painted walls, a high ceiling and polished wood floors.
+High-backed, dark wood-and-leather benches are decorated with animals, and spears hang on the walls.
+Off the main reception area is a small curio shop that stocks a few toiletries, as well as a good range of souvenirs.
+Just through the reception, tucked into a corner, there are three computers that are connected to the internet and can be used (at an extra cost).